irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 seriousness and history of the behaviour.

-Participants that have concerns about, or wish to appeal against, a moderation decision should raise their concern with the IRTF Chair or the Ombudsteam.
-If the concern relates to moderation decisions taken by the IRTF Chair, then it should be raised with the Chair of the Internet Architecture Board or with the Ombudsteam.
+Participants that have concerns about, or wish to appeal against, a moderation decision should raise their concern with the IRTF Chair.
+If the concern relates to moderation decisions taken by the IRTF Chair, then it should be raised with the Chair of the Internet Architecture Board.
 These parties will review the situation and may reverse the moderation decision or take other action as appropriate.

 # Language and Imagery